mlabonne/llm-course/README.md

 SFT turns base models into helpful assistants, capable of answering questions and following instructions.
 During this process, they learn how to structure answers and reactivate a subset of knowledge learned during pre-training.
 Instilling new knowledge is possible but superficial: it cannot be used to learn a completely new language.
 Always prioritize data quality over parameter optimization.

 - **Training techniques**: Full fine-tuning updates all model parameters but requires significant compute.
 Parameter-efficient fine-tuning techniques like LoRA and QLoRA reduce memory requirements by training a small number of adapter parameters while keeping base weights frozen.
 QLoRA combines 4-bit quantization with LoRA to reduce VRAM usage.
+These techniques are all implemented in the most popular fine-tuning frameworks: [TRL](https://huggingface.co/docs/trl/en/index), [Unsloth](https://docs.unsloth.ai/), and [Axolotl](https://axolotl.ai/).
 - **Training parameters**: Key parameters include learning rate with schedulers, batch size, gradient accumulation, number of epochs, optimizer (like 8-bit AdamW), weight decay for regularization, and warmup steps for training stability.
 LoRA also adds three parameters: rank (typically 16-128), alpha (1-2x rank), and target modules.
 - **Distributed training**: Scale training across multiple GPUs using DeepSpeed or FSDP.
 DeepSpeed provides three ZeRO optimization stages with increasing levels of memory efficiency through state partitioning.
 Both methods support gradient checkpointing for memory efficiency.
 - **Monitoring**: Track training metrics including loss curves, learning rate schedules, and gradient norms.
 Monitor for common issues like loss spikes, gradient explosions, or performance degradation.